-Fig. 15.
+Fig. 16.
 Face images used in our case study on identification of Tamerlan Tsarnaev, one of the two suspects of the 2013 Boston Marathon bombings.
-Probe (1a, 1b) and gallery (1x, 1y,and 1z) face images are shown.
-1c is a face sketch drawn by a forensic sketch artist after viewing 1a and 1b, and a low quality video frame from a surveillance video.
+Probe $(1a,\ lb)$ and gallery $(1x,\ ly,\ and\ lz)$ face images are shown. lc is a face sketch drawn by a forensic sketch artist after viewing la and lb, and a low quality video frame from a surveillance video.

-To simulate a large-scale forensic investigation, the three gallery images of Tamerlan Tsarnaev were added to a background set of one million mugshot images of 324,696 unique subjects from the PCSO database.
-Particularly due to the occlusion of eyes, the probe images are difficult for the COTS face matcher to identify (though they can be enrolled with manually marked eye locations), as shown in Table VI.
-However, the rank retrieval for the sketch (1c in Fig. 15) is much better compared to the two probe images (1a and 1b in Fig. 15), with the best match at Rank-6,259 for max fusion of multiple images of Tamerlan Tsarnaev (1x, 1y, and 1z) in the gallery.
-With demographic filtering [40] (white male in the age range of 20 to 30 filters the gallery to 54,638 images of 13,884 subjects), the sketch is identified with gallery image 1x (a mugshot)20 in Fig. 15 at Rank-112.
+However, the retrieval rank for the sketch (Ic in Fig. 16) is much better compared to the two probe images (Ia and Ib in Fig. 16), with the best match at Rank-6,259 for max fusion of multiple images of Tamerlan Tsarnaev (Ix, Iy, and Iz) in the gallery.
+With demographic filtering [35] (white male in the age range of 20 to 30 filters the gallery to 54,638 images of 13,884 subjects), the sketch is identified with gallery image Ix (a mugshot)11 in Fig. 16 at Rank-112.
 Again, score fusion of multiple images per subject in the gallery further lowers the retrieval to Rank-71.
-The entire media collection (here, 1a, 1b and 1c in Fig. 15) is matched at Rank-82 against the demographic-filtered and multiple image-fused gallery.
+The entire media collection (here, Ia, Ib, and Ic in Fig. 16) is matched at Rank-82 against the demographic-filtered and multiple image-fused gallery.